 8.4 Applying the Nursing Process to Bipolar Disorders

-Assessment
+Assessment (Recognize Cues)

-Assessment of a client with a mood disorder focuses on both verbal and nonverbal assessments.
-People with a bipolar disorder experience periods of unusually intense emotion, grandiose delusions, changes in sleep patterns and activity levels, and impulsive behaviors, often without recognizing potential harmful effects.[1]
+Assessment of a client with a mood disorder focuses on both verbal and nonverbal cues.
+People with bipolar disorder experience periods of unusually intense emotion, grandiose delusions, changes in sleep patterns and activity levels, and impulsive behaviors, often without recognizing potential harmful effects.[1]
 See Figure 8.3[2] for an artistic depiction of grandiose delusions when a cat looking in a mirror sees a lion.

 It is often helpful to interview family members or significant others of clients with mood disorders.
 Clients with mania, hypomania, or psychosis often have poor insight and may have difficulty providing an accurate history.[3]